Wonton font

 The Korean War Memorial in Veterans Memorial Park, Auburn, New York, uses wonton font to imitate brush strokes.

 An early use of a wonton font ("Japanese Tea Gardens") in signage for the World's Columbian Exposition, 1893.

 A wonton font (also known as Chinese, chopstick, chop suey, or kung-fu) is a mimicry typeface with a visual style intended to express an East Asian, or more specifically, Chinese typographic sense of aestheticism.

 Styled to mimic the brush strokes used in Chinese characters, wonton fonts often convey a sense of Orientalism.
 In modern times, they are sometimes viewed by those in the East Asian diaspora as culturally insensitive or offensive.

 History

-The first commercial typeface of this style was patented in 1883 by the Cleveland Type Foundry, under the name "Chinese", which became "Mandarin" in the 1950s.
+The first commercial typeface of this style was designed in 1883 by the Cleveland Type Foundry, under the name "Chinese", which became "Mandarin" in the 1950s.
 Many variations of this style of font have been created by typeface designers since its inception.